A burst pipe is one of the most frustrating things that can happen in your home.

 1. Know Where The Water Shut-Off Valve Is

-Ensure you know where the water shut-off valve is located in your home.
-This will help minimise the water damage before fixing the broken pipe.
+Make sure you know where your home’s water shut-off valve is located.
+This knowledge can really help minimise water damage before you start fixing any broken pipes.

 2. Spot The Leak